Dairy Springs Campground

 From Flagstaff, head south on Lake Mary Road (FH 3) toward Mormon Lake.
 Dairy Springs is signed; the approach is fully paved.

-1. Top off water and ice in town - treat campground spigots as seasonal.
+1. Top off water and ice before the corridor; campground water should be treated as seasonal.

 Camping Info

-• Nearby: Mormon Lake viewpoints, short forest walks, and corridor day-use spots.
+• Nearby: Mormon Lake viewpoints, short forest walks, and Lake Mary corridor day-use spots.

 My Notes